AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_reaction_android.md

 ### Retrieve the details of the reaction

 Call `asyncGetReactionDetail` to get the detailed information of the reaction from the server.
+The detailed information includes the reaction content, the number of users that added or removed the reaction, and the complete list of user IDs that added or removed the reaction.

 ```java
 ChatClient.getInstance().chatManager().asyncGetReactionDetail(mMsgId, emojiconId, pageCurosr, 30, new ValueCallBack<CursorResult<MessageReaction>>() {